 Date: 6 Jun 1991

-Ruth Penelope Bell, generally known as Penny Bell, was stabbed 50 times in her car in the car park of Gurnell Grove Leisure Centre in Greenford on THursday 6 June 1991.
+Ruth Penelope Bell, generally known as Penny Bell, was stabbed 50 times in her car in the car park of Gurnell Grove Leisure Centre in Greenford on Thursday 6 June 1991.

 It was thought that she had been murdered at about 10.30pm.

-The police noted that the murder took place in broad daylight but no one saw a thing.
+The police noted that the murder took place in broad daylight, but no one saw a thing.
 They added, 'It is very frustrating.
 The murderer must have had to destroy his bloodstained clothes, someone somewhere must know who did it or at least have suspisions'.

 It was noted that at the time of the murder, Penny Bell and her husband had been having extensive renovations on their home, which was worth £100,000 and that Penny Bell had withdrawn £8,5000 from her joint account with her husband on 3 June 1991 which was presumed to have been used to pay the builders, but it was said that she had never withdrawn large sums like that before.
 However, the money was unaccounted for.

-It was thought that Penny Bell had then later left their home in her Jaguar car at about 9.40am which was the time she usually left having shortly before tld the builders at her home that she was late for a 9.50am appointment.
-However, it was noted that no record of the appointment or details was found in her diary and it was not known who she was meeting or where.
+It was thought that Penny Bell had then later left their home in her Jaguar car at about 9.40am which was the time she usually left having shortly before told the builders at her home that she was late for a 9.50am appointment.
+However, it was noted that no record of the appointment or details were found in her diary and it was not known who she was meeting or where.